chef/chef-web-docs/content/community_contributions.md

 ### What qualifies as an Obvious Fix?

-An obvious fix is a pull request that does not contain creative work.
-We rely on your judgment to determine what is "obvious"; if you're not sure, just ask by sending an email to: oss AT getchef DOT com.
+An obvious fix is a pull request that doesn't contain creative work.
+We rely on your judgment to determine what's "obvious"; if you're not sure, just ask by sending an email to: oss AT getchef DOT com.

-As a rule of thumb, changes are obvious fixes if they do not introduce any new functionality or creative thinking.
-As long as the change does not affect functionality, some likely examples include the following:
+As a rule of thumb, changes are obvious fixes if they don't introduce any new functionality or creative thinking.
+As long as the change doesn't affect functionality, some likely examples include the following:

 * Spelling/grammar fixes;
 * Correcting typos;